 General Digital-trained technicians set up the target monitors in our Optics Laboratory.
 The monitors are connected to high performance video generators and colorimeters.
 Special software is run to analyze the monitors under a wide range of video modes and test conditions to gather performance data, which is analyzed to determine optimal calibration.
 After calibration is successfully performed, a calibration certificate is generated that summarizes the user adjustable video settings, so that the values can be restored if unintentionally modified.

-“What markets can potentially benefit from this service?”
+“What markets benefit from this service?”

-Markets can include air traffic control, shipboard navigation, medical imaging, video walls, to name just a few.
+Markets include air traffic control, shipboard navigation, medical imaging, video walls, to name just a few.
 Anywhere two or more monitors are arranged in close proximity, DCM can make the difference between a professional appearance and a catastrophic experience.

 “What is needed to properly calibrate a monitor or display?”